cgnorthcutt/cgnorthcutt.github.io/README.md

     4. Spend your time with people you admire.
     5. Be curious, not judgemental.
     6. Loosen your grip.
 Nothing good gets away.
-    7. The worst problem on Earth (and hardest to solve) is bad parenting.
+    7. The worst unsolved problem on Earth is bad parenting.

 * **Learn**
 {:start="7"}